-Energy production via anaerobic glycolysis, which is particularly important for events lasting between 30 seconds and 15 minutes, increases the acidity inside the muscle cells and very soon after does the same to the blood.
-It is this increase in acidity, within the muscle cells, that is a major factor in producing fatigue.
-If there was some way to reduce the acidity within the muscle cells, one could theoretically delay fatigue and thus continue exercising at a very high intensity for longer.
+Energy production via anaerobic glycolysis, particularly essential for events lasting between 30 seconds and 15 minutes, increases the muscle cells' acidity.
+Soon after, it does the same to the blood.
+This increase in acidity within the muscle cells is a significant factor in producing fatigue.
+If there was some way to reduce the acidity within the muscle cells, one could theoretically delay fatigue and continue exercising at a very high intensity for longer.

 Sodium bicarbonate is an alkalising agent and therefore reduces the acidity of the blood (known as a buffering action).
-By buffering acidity in the blood, bicarbonate may be able to draw more of the acid produced within the muscle cells out into the blood and thus reduce the level of acidity within the muscle cells themselves.
+By buffering acidity in the blood, bicarbonate may draw more of the acid produced within the muscle cells out into the blood and thus reduce acidity within the muscle cells themselves.
 This could delay the onset of fatigue.

 Who might benefit?